 Seats in VIP class are relatively inexpensive but have ultra-comfortable reclining leather seats with excellent entertainment consoles – current movies (English and Spanish), fantastic music – classical, jazz, Latin, Peruvian – and games if that takes your fancy.
-Unfortunately the Internet was lousy and barely worked – maybe a good thing.
+Unfortunately, the Internet was lousy and barely worked – maybe a good thing.

 The Cruz del Sur bus route follows the coast most of the way from Mancora to Lima.
 After Lima it splits off and climbs inland toward the Andes and Arequipa.
-The coastal desert terrain is flat and planetary looking but the playas, coves, sunsets, and sunrises are spectacular.
+The coastal desert terrain is flat and planetary looking but the playas, coves, sunsets, and sunrises are breathtakingly spectacular.
 As we climbed higher into the mountains the terrain became more dramatic with beautiful craggy peaks rising on both sides.

-Almost every street I’ve seen so far has at least two pastry shops with delicious looking cupcakes, small and large elegantly frosted cakes, special cookies, and lacy tarts tastefully displayed in the windows.
+Almost every street I’ve seen so far has at least two pastry shops with delicious looking cupcakes, elegantly frosted cakes, special cookies, and lacy tarts tastefully displayed in the windows.
 I finally gave in, stopped for a cappuccino, and bought a few small pastries – delicious but not too rich.

 There are endless adventures to experience around Arequipa – climbing, trekking, or just visiting the volcanoes and mountains, horseback tours, camping, white water rafting on the Chili River, mountain biking, enjoying the hot springs, and viewing wild life.
 The city is full of museums, galleries, cathedrals, artesian shops, great restaurants, and parks.
-I booked a city day tour for Saturday and am giving myself until then to acclimate and explore via foot.
+I booked a city day tour for Saturday and am giving myself until then to acclimate and explore on foot.

-The historical center is a UNESCO World Heritage site but there are historic colonial buildings all over the city.
+The historical center is a UNESCO World Heritage site but there are colonial buildings all over the city.
 Arequipa dates back to 1540, and is in amazing architectural condition, considering the massive earthquakes that have hit the city over the centuries.
 I will pick a different area to wander each day and enjoy the atmosphere.

 Spoke with a tour guide about a two-day, one-night trek, and Colca Canyon sounds like the best match for my ability.
 It’s not easy but think I can do it after a few days of getting used to the altitude.
-Each day of the trekking involves 7+ miles of varied terrain and difficulty from steep climbing, to relatively flat areas, and some downhill.
+Each day of trekking involves 7+ miles of varied terrain and difficulty from steep climbing, to relatively flat areas, and some downhill.
 The vistas are amazing with interesting stops along the way and condor and alpaca sightings.
 Cruz del Condor viewpoint is the best place to see condors.
-The longer treks sound more challenging and require climbing experience so are probably not for me.
+The longer treks sound more challenging and require climbing experience, so probably not for me.

 My hotel is in a quiet residential area called Yanahuara about a mile from the busier parts of town like the Plaza de Armas which is quite beautiful and popular.
 During the outing today I ran into a street parade and a neighborhood cathedral celebrating a holiday with fireworks.

-Afternoons culminate in a light to heavy rain storm that clears quickly.
+Afternoons often culminate in a light to heavy rain storm that clears quickly.
 Luckily it was just a few sprinkles today.
 It was overcast when I ventured out so wasn’t able to capture the surrounding mountains which are a magnificent backdrop to this incredible city – hoping tomorrow will be a better photo day.